-At September 30, 2016, the Company's proportionate interest in Kinsley Gold LLC and the Kinsley Mountain property was 20.94%.
+At September 30, 2017, the Company's proportionate interest in Kinsley Gold LLC and the Kinsley Mountain property was 20.94% (2016 - 20.94%).
 The presumption that the Company has significant influence by holding 20% or more of the voting power through the joint venture is overcome due to limitations in policy making processes and decisions.
-Additionally, the terms of the joint venture agreement do not meet the definition of a joint arrangement.